aria-ml/dataeval/docs/installation.md

 # Installation Guide

-DAML is a lightweight toolkit that offers powerful metric classes that can be extended through additional package installations.
+DataEval is a lightweight toolkit that offers powerful metric classes that can be extended through additional package installations.

-This guide will show you how to install the DAML that fits your needs!
+This guide will show you how to install the DataEval that fits your needs!

 **Supported Python Versions**

 We currently support python versions ``3.9 - 3.11``

-## Base DAML Packages
+## Base DataEval Packages

-To keep DAML lightweight but powerful, only the following metrics come with the base installation
+To keep DataEval lightweight but powerful, only the following metrics come with the base installation

 :::{list-table}
 :header-rows: 1